stefoxp/head-first-design-patterns/the_state_of_things.md

 The two patterns differ in their intent.

 In general, think of the Strategy Pattern as a flexible alternative to sub-classing.
 With Strategy you can change the behavior by composing with a different object.
-Think of the State Pattern as an alternative to putting lots of conditionals in your context; by encapsulating the behaviours within state objects, you can simply change the state object in context to change its behavior.
+Think of the State Pattern as an alternative to putting lots of conditionals in your context; by encapsulating the behaviors within state objects, you can simply change the state object in context to change its behavior.

 - Implementation Code [Gumball Machine 1 in 10 Game](12_gumball_machine)

+Some aspects of the Gumball Machine:

+- we've got a lot of duplicate code in the Sold and Winning states and we might want to clean those up.
+We could make State into an abstract class and build in some default behavior for the methods.
+- the dispense() method always gets called.
+We could easily fix this by having turnCrank() return a boolean, or by introducing exceptions.
+- all of the intelligence for the state transitions is in the State classes
+- if you will be instantiating a lot of GumballMachine objects, you may want to move the state instances into static instance variables and share them